Isisneros27/music-history/essays/song-5/index.md

 ## About the song
-The song Blue Yodel No. 1 is about a character named Thelma, the story is told through her past lover who is the narrator and the perspective behind the lyrics,
+The song Blue Yodel No. 1 is about a character named Thelma, the story is told through her past lover who is the narrator and the perspective behind the lyrics (Atkins, John.
+2010.)

   Over the course of the song it is established that it takes place in Atlanta, Georgia and the narrator wants to leave and go to a different state out west like Texas or up north to Tennessee as mentioned in the text the narrator is very angry at the two other characters in the song Thelma as previously stated is a past romantic interest of the narrator and the third character is the person who Thelma was currently in a romantic relationship with, from the lyrics we can infer that the narrator plans to purchase a long barreled firearm and murder the man that Thelma is dating and maim and or possibly murder Thelma herself, then escape off to and just from the lyrics it is unclear if Thelma is cheating or has just moved on to someone new so that could be a reason that the narrator's mother seems to be ready to renounce him along with the rest of Georgia.